 - Suitable for base pricing before adding your own markups

 - Not optimized

 You can factor in some psychological phenomena into your prices to encourage more sales.
-The best example is ending prices in 99 cents instead of an even dollar; prices ending in “99” have been proven to sell better in test environments.
+The best example is ending prices in 99 cents instead of an even dollar.
+According to the charm pricing technique, prices ending in “99” have been proven to sell better in test environments.
 There are tons of psychological studies on shopping behavior, so the more you read, the better you can price your products.

 Another application of psychological pricing is perceived value.
 The fashion industry does this well, which is why luxury brands can get away with a nearly 400% markup.

 - Can be applied to various degrees, depending on your needs and knowledge

 - Requires research

 Companies like thrift stores rely on their low prices to attract customers.
 To them, undercutting competitor prices is more profitable than increasing their margins.
 Discount pricing can be permanent as with dollar stores, or temporary as with sales/clearances/deals to earn a quick boost in sales.
 Chain stores can afford this strategy more efficiently since they have more sources of income at their disposal to balance the loss.